backupbrew/switchbrew/Process Manager services.md

 Returns an event handle that is signaled when the requested title is about to be launched.

-## GetDebuggedPid
+## GetApplicationPid

-Returns the pid of the debugged process.
+Returns the pid of the application process.

 ## EnableDebugForApplication